carlawalker/softwareengineering/README.md

 --------
 - Documentation of our project progress in the Latex Doc
 - Create an own template for Latex?
-- insert Dataset to Python
+- Insert Dataset to Python
+- Create a new python model for calculations: necessary regressions for each variable;
-- create code for regression
+- Module for graph plotting;
+- In the end write a reflection section on Github, Latex and Python experience and overall coordination between members of the group;
+- Don't forget to update frequently the documentation.